Martha Buttry Daniels

 Martha Buttry Daniels is an associate in the Energy, Infrastructure, Project, and Asset Finance group.
-She is a key team-member on the White & Case construction transactions team based in Houston, Texas, primarily advising owners on their major construction projects across the globe, including petrochemical facilities, liquefied natural gas (LNG) facilities, pipelines, and power plants.
-Prior to joining White & Case, Martha spent six years litigating complex construction disputes in the energy industry.
+She is a key team-member on the White & Case construction transactions team based in Houston, Texas, primarily advising owners on their major construction projects in the Americas, including petrochemical facilities, liquefied natural gas (LNG) facilities, pipelines, power plants, and renewable projects.
+Prior to joining White & Case, Martha spent six years litigating and arbitrating complex construction disputes in the energy industry.
 These experiences enable her to provide unique insight to the Firm's construction clients.
+Martha currently serves as the South Central Regional Director for the Society of Construction Law, North America and was selected to serve in the Institute for Energy Law’s (IEL) Leadership Class for 2019/2020.

 Martha earned her law degree with honors from the University of Texas School of Law, where she was inducted into the Order of Barristers.
-During law school, she was recognized as Best Advocate at the Strasburger Senior Mock Trial Competition, served as the Articles Editor for the Texas Journal on Civil Liberties and Civil Rights, and competed with the Interscholastic Mock Trial Team.
 Martha graduated summa cum laude, from Gonzaga University, where she was a member of the NCAA Division I Women's Rowing Program (three-time West Coast Conference champions).
-She currently serves as Co-Chair for the Houston Young Lawyer's Association Lean In Program and as the Houston Pro Bono Champion for White & Case.
+She currently serves as Co-Chair for the Houston Young Lawyer's Association Women Empowering Women In Life and Law (“WE WILL”) Committee and as the Houston Pro Bono Champion for White & Case.
+Martha also is a member of White & Case's Houston Women’s Network, Associate Committee, and Summer Committee.

-Representing an international petrochemical company in its first major execution contract, a project management consultancy services agreement, for a greenfield petrochemicals complex.
+Representing an international petrochemical company in its first major execution contract, a project management consultancy services agreement, for a greenfield petrochemicals complex in the US Gulf Coast.

 Representing a natural gas pipeline company seeking damages from the designers and constructors of a natural gas pipeline in Georgia.
 The pipeline experienced severe external corrosion during construction which required that miles of the pipeline be replaced.*